EjupiAlked/COMP1202/README.md

 ### How to run the Smart Home Simulator

-Once you have downloaded all java classes in one folder, compile House.java from terminal:
+Once you have downloaded all java classes and the configuration file ("house.txt" must be in the same folder), compile House.java from terminal:

 ```
 javac House.java